ashwin-phadke/Real-Time-Object-Detection-Recognition/README.md

 - Download MobileNetSSD_deploy.caffemodel and MobileNetSSD_deploy.prototxt.txt for real time object detection.
 - Host all the files on the same directory
 - It is always a good practice to create a virtual environment for every project , not compuslory but ensures that dependencies are not hampered elsewhere.
+- It contains more than around 40+ objects trained model.

 ### Installing